Joshua Vincent

 When Jeff isn’t working he enjoys wandering around the wilderness of NC, reading trashy horror fiction, and fawning over his household’s two cats.

-Jae Slaughter
+Jae

-People's Solidarity Hub Associate
+People's Solidarity Hub Coordinator

 She/her

-Jae is the People’s Solidarity Hub Associate.
+Jae is the People’s Solidarity Hub Coordinator.
 When asked, she tells people she is from outside of Charlotte, NC.
 She is energized by the connections that come from shared experiences, shared spaces, shared visions, and organized action.
 These passions have led her to work in participatory research, story based facilitation, and electoral mobilization and logistical support.
 When she isn’t coordinating and communicating for the People’s Solidarity Hub, she can be found watching Tik Toks, studying musician sets, journaling frenetically, or reading dusty astrology books.